Defender of St Louis

 Francois Valle first made his mark in the region as founder of French Colonial

 Valles Mines after arriving from Quebec in 1748.
-But 32 years later he made history a
+In later years he moved to Ste Genevieve,

-"In his early 70's in 1780 and commandante of Ste.
+"...In his early 70's and commandante of Ste.
 Genevieve, he sent his two sons and

 "In two weeks the garrison of 350 defenders withstood 1000 attackers.
 May 26th, outnumbered